Logulokesh/KinAI-Ecosystem/README.md

 ## 📄 License

-Yep, it’s free — just like hugs 🤗, high-fives ✋, and a thumbs-up 👍!
+Yes, it’s completely free — just like a gesture of support 🤝, a nod of appreciation 👍, or a reassuring smile 😊.

 ---